Guide To Avoiding Abominable Cheese Platters

 Step 1: Don't Overdo It

-- One knife for each cheese should do to avoid cross-contamination—especially for that Blue Stilton!
+• One knife for each cheese should do to avoid cross-contamination—especially for that Cave Aged Blue!

 Step 2: Don't Leave Them Wanting